excellalabs/java-crash-course/README.md

 ### 2) [Spring Boot](spring.md#spring-boot)

-The most basic.
+This section will help you understand all the core pieces of a Spring Boot application.
 We recommend going through / understanding **[Essential Java](java.md)** concepts before learning the following topics.

 - [What is Spring Boot?](spring.md#what-is-spring-boot)
 - [Gradle](spring.md#gradle)